 If the value of notificationContentType is set to "TimeSeries notification", the Notify request primitive shall include a timeSeriesNotification (Refer to clause 6.3.5.69 for timeSeriesNotification description).

 In addition to the procedure described above, if the primitiveProfileID attribute of the <subscription> resource is configured with the resource identifier of a <primitiveProfile> resource, then the Originator shall apply the <primitiveProfile> resource to the request parameters of the Notify request primitive by adding, replacing or deleting any applicable request parameters defined in the additions or deletions attributes of the referenced <primitiveProfile> resource.

+In addition, if the <subscription> resource has a creator attribute, then the Originator shall set the creator element of the Notify request primitive to the value of the <subscription> resource’s creator attribute.

 If notificationContentType is set to "Modified Attributes" or "All Attributes", the Originator shall also apply the referenced <primitiveProfile> resource to the representation of the subscribed-to resource or the child resource of the subscribed-to resource that is included in the content of the notification, if applicable.
 Before doing this the Originator shall make the following checks: